Song Zhenzhong

 Song Zhenzhong (宋振中 (Sòng Zhènzhōng); 15 March 1941 – 6 September 1949), popularly known as Little Radish Head (小蘿蔔頭 (Xiǎo Luóbo Tóu)), was the son of Chinese Communist Party members Song Qiyun and Xu Linxia.
 Held by the Kuomintang for the majority of his life, he was killed together with his parents as part of a mass killing of detainees.
-He has been identified as "China's youngest martyr", and featured extensively in film and literature.
+He has been identified as "China's youngest martyr", and featured extensively in film and literature, including in Chinese state propaganda.
 He has also been commemorated with multiple monuments.

 Biography

 Song was born on 15 March 1941 in Xi'an, Shaanxi, to Song Qiyun and Xu Linxia, two members of the Chinese Communist Party (CCP) who had married in 1928.
 A former journalist reporting to General Yang Hucheng, Song Qiyun had edited the Northwest Cultural Daily and spoken against the direction of the Kuomintang (KMT) government under Generalissimo Chiang Kai-shek.
 Xu Linxia, meanwhile, had led the women's branch of the CCP in Pi County, Jiangsu.
 Amidst the tensions remaining from the Chinese Civil War and the ongoing Sino-Japanese War, the family had sent two daughters to live with family in Pi, while Xu and the other five children moved to Puyang Village outside Xi'an.

 After two months without communication from Song Qiyun, in November 1941 Xu Linxia took the eight-month old Song Zhenzhong to Chongqing after hearing that he was awaiting them in the city.
 There, the two were captured by the KMT.
 Over the next seven years, mother and son moved between internment camps.
 At the Xifeng concentration camp in Xifeng County, Guizhou, they reconnected with Song Qiyun; he had also been captured, and Director Zhou Yanghao had been petitioned to allow the family contact by the secret CCP cell under Luo Shiwen.
 Hunger strikes later allowed for an education for Song, with Huang Xiansheng acting as teacher.